History of Suresnes: The 1930s

 In the 1930s, there were three soccer clubs in Suresnes: the White Harriers, founded by the British Paul Finch, and M. Porteron's FCS (Football Club suresnois), which played in the first division, reached the round of 32 in the Coupe de France and won the Coupe de Paris; the latter team trained on the site of today's Maurice-Hubert stadium, on land rented from farmers.
-The FCS disappeared in 1939, due to the outbreak of the Second World War.
+The FCS disappeared in 1939, due to the outbreak of World War II.
 In 1936, Henri Sigogneau founded Jeunesse Sportive de Suresnes, champions of Paris FSGT in 1937-1938, but disbanded in 1942 after joining the FFF and winning the Coupe du Matin the same year.
 The team played at Bagatelle.
 In 1933, the Suresnes Sports Nautiques association was created, with swimmers training in the Seine from a barge in summer and in a pool in a garage in Levallois in winter.
 Swimming in the Seine was banned in 1961, and it wasn't until 1968 that members of the association could once again swim in Suresnes, in the new Raguidelles pool.

 On February 6, 1934, a demonstration took place in Paris, raising fears of an overthrow of the Republican regime.
-A major popular protest demonstration took place in Suresnes, one of several organized in the rest of the country.
+A major popular protest demonstration took place in Suresnes, one of several organized across the country.

 In 1934, several cabs joined forces to take passengers from Porte Maillot to Place de la Paix.
 This was Suresno's first cab service.
 By 1936, there were 33 drivers.
-It was mainly used by night owls.
+Night owls mainly used it.
 They disappeared on May 1, 1979, after being roughed up by the RATP and the police, leaving the 244 and 241 buses to run to Porte Maillot and Auteuil.

 The coat of arms of Suresnes is inspired by the flag of 1789.

 The 1934-1935 festivities were not on the same scale as the previous ones.
 However, they did see the final adoption of the town's coat of arms, designed by the Société historique using elements of the flag that Bougault had made for the Garde Nationale in 1789.
 The city council unanimously adopted the new coat of arms on June 18, 1935.
-The coat of arms reads as follows “Azure a cross gules, charged in the heart with an octagonal shield argent charged with the letters S and L or [for Saint Leufroy], and cantoned by four fleurs-de-lys or arranged in saltire and often towards the abyss of the angles of the shield.”
-The motto reads: “Nul ne sorti de Surenne qui souvent n'y revienne” (No one leaves Surenne who doesn't often come back).
-In 1962, the arms were modified, the fleurs-de-lys becoming “en pal” and the municipality chose a reproduction of Bougault's seal for its official papers.
+The coat of arms reads as follows: "Azure a cross gules, charged in the heart with an octagonal shield argent charged with the letters S and L or [for Saint Leufroy], and cantoned by four fleurs-de-lys or arranged in saltire and often towards the abyss of the angles of the shield".
+The motto reads: "Nul ne sorti de Surenne qui souvent n'y revienne" (No one leaves Surenne who doesn't often come back).
+In 1962, the arms were modified, the fleurs-de-lys becoming "en pal" and the municipality chose a reproduction of Bougault's seal for its official papers.